O'Reilly Automotive Inc (ORLY)'s Winning Formula: Financial Metr

 Understanding O'Reilly Automotive Inc's Business

-O'Reilly Automotive Inc is a leading aftermarket automotive parts retailer in the United States and Mexico, boasting a market cap of $65.84 billion and annual sales of $15.81 billion.
-With an operating margin of 20.15%, the company operates over 6,000 domestic stores and caters to both do-it-yourself (about 55% of sales) and professional (45% of sales) end markets.
-Despite the highly fragmented industry, O'Reilly Automotive Inc distinguishes itself by offering quality service throughout the vehicle diagnosis and purchasing process.
-Its hub-and-spoke distribution network is designed to provide localized stores with a wide range of aftermarket products for various vehicle makes and models.
+O'Reilly Automotive Inc is a leading aftermarket automotive parts retailer in the United States and Mexico, boasting nearly $16 billion in annual sales.
+With a market cap of $66.64 billion and sales of $15.81 billion, the company operates over 6,000 domestic stores.
+It serves both the do-it-yourself (about 55% of sales) and professional (45% of sales) end markets.
+Despite operating amid a highly fragmented industry, O'Reilly differentiates itself by providing quality service to its customers throughout the entirety of the vehicle diagnosis and purchasing process.
+Furthermore, the firm boasts an impressive hub-and-spoke distribution network designed to provide its localized store base with ample aftermarket product availability across various vehicle makes and models.

 Profitability Rank Breakdown